-The Peeters house takes part in the competition for the most beautiful building in Antwerp.
-You can vote via: https://www.antwerpenmorgen.be/projecten/het-schoonste-gebouw
+The Peeters house won the prize from the jury of the competition the most beautifull building in Antwerp.
+See: https://www.hetschoonstegebouw.be

 Architect Gaston Eysselinck was barely 24 years old when he designed the Peeters’ house.
 The inclusion of the house, along with his own house in Ghent, in the book Gli elementi dell’architettura funzionale (1935) by Alberto Sartoris meant that thes buildings were among the top of modernisme in Belgium.